 - Typical VTO policies allot for 8 hours of paid time off to volunteer each year.

 - Just like Paid Time Off (PTO), VTO usually requires advance notice to the employer and approval for time away from the business.

 - Studies have shown that VTO boosts employee engagement and retention.

 - VolunteerMatch.org—This website makes the business-to-nonprofit connection possible.
-Nonprofits post projects and jobs they need assistance with and then the company builds its team to help.
+Nonprofits post projects and jobs they need assistance with and the company builds its team to help.

 - Volunteering Is CSR—An arm of Volunteer Match, this blog is for business leaders to educate themselves on best practices and case studies.